 How to Identify Your Core Values

-2. Identify times you were the proudest of in your personal and work life.
+When were you the proudest of in your personal and work life?
 Again, look for the common factors between your proud moments.
 Did you feel pride in a job well done?
 Hard work or professionalism may be one of your core values.

 You’ve now identified what your core values or primary values are.
 These core values are generally consistent throughout your whole life.
 They rarely change much.
 The rest of the values you identified can be thought of as your secondary values, important, but not immutable.
 For example, when you are single you may value working 12 hours.
 When you have a family, you may value time with your family over time on the job.